Network security

 While RDP connections are efficient over low-bandwidth links, ensuring optimal performance as the remote user base and geographical distributions grow can be difficult.
 Performance may suffer over high-latency links, slowing productivity.

-Key differences between VPN vs. RDP
+Key differences between VPN and RDP

 Both VPN and RDP provide remote access to shared network resources.
 However, the two remote access methods are far from identical.
 Understanding the key differences between RDP and VPN is of critical importance for security and practical reasons: